patkarlab/NextSeq_mutation_detector_leukemia/README.md

-# MYOPOOL
+# Acute leulemia pipeline details

-This is a nextflow pipeline for analysing target DNA sequencing data from the custom panel -MYOPOOL
+This is a nextflow pipeline for analysing target DNA sequencing data from the custom panel -MYOPOOL.
+It uses a workflow to convert fastq to bam which is based on https://github.com/GavinHaLab/fastq_to_bam_paired_snakemake.

 For running this pipeline, following programs need to be installed and their complete paths need to be added in the params section of the `nextflow.config`.